 This year, there’s also a new ‘Emerging Artist Award’ category to celebrate those new artists who are making a stir and are set to shake up the art world.

+The whole list of nominees can be found here.
 A shortlist of five finalists from both the Art Work and Art Writing category will be revealed in January 2017, selected by the 2017 Jury – led by Jury President Daniel Birnbaum.

 Meet the 2017 Jury